TheImmortals/Alpha/README.md

 Then give: ``[your username],~``  Note: No space or capitalization

-Open ``config.js`` and go in line 107 and change “astofolo” to your username. (comma seperate to add more users)
+Open ``config.js`` and go in line 107 and change “immortalsx” to your username. (comma seperate to add more users)

 Installing